What is Bangladesh’s Jamaat-e-Islami party? Could it lead the country next?

 The party opposed Bangladesh’s independence from Pakistan, arguing that such a move could weaken Muslim political unity and alter the power balance in South Asia.
 During the 1971 war, senior Jamaat figures sided with the Pakistani state and even formed paramilitary groups that killed thousands of civilians demanding an independent Bangladesh.

 Shortly after independence, the government of Sheikh Mujibur Rahman – Hasina’s father – banned Jamaat in 1972, until BNP founder Ziaur Rahman lifted the ban in 1979, when he was president.
 In the next two decades, Jamaat emerged as a significant political force.
-It supported the BNP-led coalition in 1991, when Rahman’s daughter, Khaleda Zia, became the prime minister for the first time.
+It supported the BNP-led coalition in 1991, when Rahman’s wife, Khaleda Zia, became the prime minister for the first time.

 It was during Khaleda’s government that the citizenship of prominent Jamaat leader Ghulam Azam, revoked after independence, was reinstated, giving the party a major boost.
 In 2001, Jamaat formally joined the BNP-led coalition under Khaleda and held two cabinet positions.